cloudfoundry/docs-bosh/networks.html.md

 Networking configuration is usually done in three steps:

-- Configuring the IaaS: outside of BOSH's responsibility
+- Configuring the IaaS: Outside of BOSH's responsibility
   - Example on AWS: User creates a VPC and subnets with routing tables.
 - Adding networks section to the deployment manifest to define networks used in this deployment
   - Example: User adds a static network with a subnet and adds AWS subnet ID into the subnet's cloud properties.